lsimmo25/Yolked/README.md

 - **Workout History**: Users can view their workout history filtered by date.
 - **Delete Workouts**: Users can delete specific workout entries.
 - **Responsive Design**: The app is designed to be responsive and works well on various screen sizes.
+- **Home Dashboard**: See your total workouts and see your hot streak.
+Greeted with a motivational quote

 ## Installation